fabriciosouzza/random-movie/README.md

 Don't know what to watch?
 Shuffleflix is an app that offers you a random option with each click!

-This project was made with the IMDb's API, that provides the necessary information to render the movie recommendation.
+This project was made with the TMDb's API, that provides the necessary information to render the movie recommendation.

 The technologies used were:
 - HTML